mmaulwurff/weapons-menu/README.md

 1. After you load Weapon Menu with your weapon mod, after the level starts, enter 'wmauto' in console.

 2. Relax and wait until the detection process is finished.
 The script will report the progress.
 Do not do anything while script works, even if you think script does strange things or does nothing.
 Doing something will mess up the results.

 3. When script is finished, it reloads the level, taking away all weapons except starting weapons, so it is wise to run it at the start of a new game.

 4. Then detected weapon set will be remembered until the new detection will be run, so you can play a megawad or a bunch of maps with the same weapon mod.
 Remembered weapon set will be also stored in a save.
 But if you detect one weapon set, save the game with it, then detect another weapon set and load first save with first weapon set, detection data will only last until new level is started.
 Then you will have to detect again and lose acquired weapons or play without the Menu.

-5. Autodetection system has the following limits:
+5. Detection system has the following limits:
    * no more than 250 weapons in a weapon set.
    * weapon names are composed of internal names, so they may be inaccurate.
-   * autodetection will detect all the weapons that are in a mod (within limits), even if they are unobtainable in a game.
+   * the script will detect all the weapons that are in a mod (within limits), even if they are unobtainable in a game.
 So it is recommended to use an option to hide not acquired weapons.
    * autodetection may have problems with mods that feature weapon upgrades.